Oslo Mosquito raid (1944)

-The Oslo Mosquito Raid (1944) was a Second World War air raid carried out by the British Royal Air Force that targeted the Nazi Gestapo headquarters in Oslo, Norway.
+The Oslo Mosquito raid (1944) was a Second World War air raid carried out by the British Royal Air Force that targeted the Nazi Gestapo headquarters in Oslo, Norway.
 The raid was carried out using 12 twin-engined De Havilland Mosquito bomber aircraft on 31 December 1944.
 The RAF attacked the Gestapo headquarters, which were housed in buildings on Victoria Terrasse, with 500lb and 1000lb bombs.
 The RAF hit their target but 44 Norwegian civilians also died when a bomb hit a nearby tram.

 Raid

 Preparation

 In preparation for the raid, RAF Squadron No. 627 flew, on 30 December 1944, the day before the raid, from their own base at RAF Woodhall Spa to RAF Peterhead in order to reduce flight time to Oslo.

 Attack

 On 31 December 1944, 12 Mosquito bombers departed RAF Peterhead at 9:30.
 The planes attacked in two waves.
 The first wave of six aircraft was led by Wing Commander G.W.
 Curry, and the second wave by Flight Lieutenant P.F.
 Mallender.

-Around noon, the bombers arrived at the Norwegian coast at an altitude of approximately 2,100 m (7,000 ft) with each of the 12 aircraft carrying either a 4x 500lb or a 2x 1000lb bomb.
+Around noon, the bombers arrived at the Norwegian coast at an altitude of approximately 2,100 m (7,000 ft) with each of the 12 aircraft carrying either four 500lb or two 1000lb bombs.
 The weather was clear so that while the airmen easily spotted Victoria Terrasse, they were also spotted and the Mosquito bombers came under intense anti-aircraft fire.

 The first wave commenced an attack run at an altitude of 300-450 m (1000-1500 ft) and scored several hits against their target.
 When the second wave came in, Lt.
 Mallender realised that the buildings were now obscured by smoke.
 He told his pilots not to release their bombs unless they could visibly confirm the target.
 However, multiple pilots ignored this order and dropped their bombs anyway, resulting in one bomb hitting Oslo Tram No. 115, killing 44 people, nearly all the civilians onboard.